Property finders are approached by clients with all manner of requests, often given instructions to find anything from a...

 Key facts:

-- Education: three primary schools in nearby Lymm, just 6 miles (9.7 km) away, are rated Outstanding by Ofsted.
-Two public sector secondary-level Academies (for pupils up to the end of their sixth-form), Knutsford Academy and Cheshire Studio School are rated Good by Ofsted and are 3 miles (5 km) away.
+- Education: three primary schools in nearby Lymm, just 6 miles (9.7 km) away, are highly regarded.
+Two high quality public sector secondary-level Academies (for pupils up to the end of their sixth-form), Knutsford Academy and Cheshire Studio School are 3 miles (5 km) away.
 The independent Queen’s School in nearby Chester, 7.5 miles (12 km) away, claims to be the number one girls’ school in the region;

 - Transport links: Mere is barely a mile or two from both the M6 and M56 motorways, ensuring that, for all its predominantly rural aspect, it is exceptionally well connected to the regional and national road networks.
 Manchester airport is just 9 miles (14 km) away.
 London is 192 miles (310 km) to the South East—a drive of about three hours and 20 minutes;